July 3rd 2015

 . . .

 That’s another thing.
 Stories are usually better in retrospect, after a bit of self-examination, and that same reflection can give rise to interesting insights.
 DARTS is based on a dinner I had with some work associates after a Space Shuttle Quarterly Review.
 RINGS came from my wife’s comment that I had ended a late draft of DARTS wrong and my brother’s insistence that I had too much story for one story.
-Plague Runners (in editing) was born from seeing my then-two-year-old daughter put her tongue to the black rail of a moving walkway in an airport and watching in horror as it slid beneath her tongue for several seconds before I could yank her away.
-(Like father, like daughter?)
+Plague Runners (in editing) was born from seeing my then-two-year-old daughter put her tongue to the black rail of an airport conveyance walkway and let it slide beneath her tongue for several seconds, while I frantically try to pull her away.
+(I bet she’d lick a lizard too.
+I should be more careful.)

-At first, these things frightened me, suggesting I was inadequate, but when I realized only my ego had been harmed, they drove me to examine more deeply and to see more clearly.
+At first, these things frightened me, these post-story insights from friends and family.
+I thought it meant I was inadequate.
+When I realized only my ego had been harmed, they drove me to examine more deeply and to see more clearly.
 Observation is the knack for seeing things right in front of you and thinking about them in a new light.
 “What would happen if. . .”

 What’s something you’ve wondered about?
 Funny, strange things happen when you ask questions and look for tiny details.
 Things worth writing about.
 Try it.
 Stir the pot.
 Lick a non-venomous lizard.
 Tell me about it.